 With this document, we aim to answer all questions the polyurethanes value chain may have on diisocyanates and their safe handling.
-More specifically, this guide elaborates on processes and regulatory measures taken under REACH (European Chemicals Regulation) that could potentially impact the manufacture and use of diisocyanates in the future.
+More specifically, this guide elaborates on processes and regulatory measures taken under REACH (European chemicals regulation) that could potentially impact the manufacture and use of diisocyanates in the future.

-This document reflects the current status of the regulatory process and may be subject to modifications as discussions move forward at European level.
+This document reflects on the current status of the regulatory process as of May 2018 and may be subject to modifications as discussions move forward at European level.